Kachi-Awaji/GIT-intro/Lesson-4.md

 ![Git Status](./images/26-GitStatus.png)

 The `git status` command prints a message that will be very confusing at first; it will feel like reading Chinese.
-Let's go through it line-by-line.
+Let's go through the important lines.

  1. ` On branch master `